connor-n-munro/cs220-f17-lab0-connormunro/README.md

 ## Submission

-:warning: Please read submission instructions carefully.
+:no_entry: Please read submission instructions carefully.
 Any deviations from specifications on future labs, assignments or projects will result in point deductions or incomplete grades.

+1. Create a release of your repository:
+	1. Click "releases", next to the tag icon.
+	2. Click the "Create a new release" button.
+	3. Fill in the tag version (i.e. 1.0), the release title (i.e. "First submission!") and add any comments that the grader needs to know about your submission.
+	4. Click the "Publish release" button.
+	5. On the next page, you will see that your release has a 7-digit hexadecimal number.
+This is the hash of the release, uniquely identifying the state of the repository that was used to make the release.
+Copy that.
+2. Log onto MyCourses.
+	1. Find this assignment.
+	2. Make a submission as you normally would for any other class.
+The difference is that instead of uploading an archive file or source code, all you should do is paste the 7-digit hash into the comments.

+The MyCourses submission notifies the graders that your repository is ready to be graded.
+Your grade for the lab, assignment or project will be recorded on MyCourses.